devgitt82/Studia-BE-Shoes-Store-Crawler/README.md

-﻿# Spider crawler - pozyskiwanie danych ze sklepu z butami **Część projektu z przedmiotu Biznes Elektroniczny realizowanego na 2 roku studiów**
+﻿# Spider crawler - data extraction from the popular shoe store **Part of a shboe store project on 2nd year of studies on GUT**

 **Requirements:**
 ---